Google Analytics 4 for SEO: How to Find Key Data Insights

 If your website’s language is English, expect a multinational audience.
 Your product might not be global but perhaps you’re targeting a specific country, state, or even city.
 By checking where your website visitors are coming from, you’ll find out if your content attracts potential customers or window shoppers who never convert.

-In Google Analytics 4, you can find geographical data under the Demographics section in the Demographics Details report.
+In Google Analytics 4, you can find geographical data under the User attributes section in the Demographics Details report.
 From there, you’ll see statistics by Country, Region, or City.

 GA4 Demographics Details report